remnrem/luna-doc/docs/ref/intervals.md

 # Interval-based analyses

+This page covers commands for event-locked and interval-based analyses. `OVERLAP` and `--overlap` evaluate the statistical enrichment of one set of annotations relative to another using randomization to generate empirical null distributions. `MEANS` computes signal averages stratified by annotation class. `PEAKS` and `Z-PEAKS` detect and cache local signal peaks for use by downstream commands. `TLOCK` performs time-locked signal averaging around cached peaks or annotation events — the standard approach for characterizing spindle, SO or other event morphology. `S2C` segments an oscillatory signal into individual cycle annotations.

 | Command | Description |
 | ----- | ----- |
 | [`OVERLAP`](#overlap) | Annotation overlap/enrichment (single-sample) |